yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 ls -l
 # Are there Xs in the pemrissions section of the result?
 If so then move to the next step:

+# The path env
+echo $PATH

+# Elevate your user privileges and then move the binary to a directory in the path
 sudo mv chainctl_linux_x86_64 /usr/local/bin/

-# We had to elevate our privileges to move a file into /usr/local/bin

 # Confirm it's not in our home folder anymore:
 ls -l